i2000s/en/notebooks/SystemAdmin.md

 sudo rm /etc/X11/xorg.conf # Run only when xorg.conf is there. sudo ubuntu-drivers autoinstall
 ```
-The building process will to configuring all installed Linux kernels.
+The building process will be configuring all installed Linux kernels.
-Try to see if there is error message for building it for each kernels.
+Try to see if there is any error message for building it for each kernels.
 If a message shows the current kernel doesn't support the NVidia driver, a working kernel has to be used to boot up the computer and the non-compatible kernel shouldn't be used for the compatibility reason.
-After the rebuilding process works, in the terminal run `sudo service lightdm restart`, and it should bring in the graphic window or try to reboot.
+After a successful rebuilding process, in the terminal run `sudo service lightdm restart`, and it should bring in the graphic window or try to reboot to see the effect.

-For other issues, `dpkg -l nvidia-prime` and `cat /var/log/Xorg.0.log` should show some basic message to help identify where the problem is.
+For other issues, `dpkg -l nvidia-prime` and `cat /var/log/Xorg.0.log` should show some basic message to help identify where the problem is related to the video drivers.
 To confirm problem solved at the root, run
 ```
 lspci -k | grep -EA2 'VGA|3D'
 sudo lshw -C display
 ```
-you should find both Intel integrated driver and the concrete NVidia display drivers are installed to the modules.
+you should find both Intel integrated driver and the concrete NVidia display drivers are installed to the corresponding modules.
 The `nvidia-PRIME` package should also be able to run and configure how the GPUs are used on the computer.

 ## Ubuntu 16.04 hangs to shut down